niranjansh/niranjansh.github.io/_posts/2019-11-27-shannon-problem-solving-approaches.md

 \\
 3\. **Restate the question**

->"Change the viewpoont..
+>"Change the viewpoint.
 Break loose from certain mental blocks which are holding you in certain ways of looking at a problem"

 \\
 4\. **Structural analysis of the problem**